Turning Points in the Development of Contemporary Society

 Uruk appears to have been our first city.
 It was settled around 7000 years ago on the banks of the Euphrates.
 It grew after 3100 BCE to a population of about 20,000 people.
 This concentration of people in one place made them (and their food supply) vulnerable to external threat.
 The response to this vulnerability was a concentration of power in the leaders, and the development of a rigid hierarchy in the society.
 We decided that the rewards of city living outweighed the constraints on our behavior that were a result of the new structure.

 This culture possessed the ox-drawn plow for farming; the wheel and sail for transportation; and the potter’s wheel for making storage containers.
 They also possessed kiln-fired bricks, metal weapons, and draft animals.
 From this point on, humans experienced an ever-accelerating pace of change, up to the current day.
-These new gifts/tools dawned the realization that we could make large scale changes to the world around us.
+With these new gifts/tools dawned the realization that we could make large scale changes to the world around us.

 The power in this society was concentrated in the King, with much of that dependent on the few scribes who could record the transactions of trade.
 The merchants carried out the actual trade, soldiers ensured defense (and compliance), workers made the trade goods, and farmers supported the entire chain.
 The production of goods was made possible by the surplus of food; the results of all of these processes went towards the support of those at the top.